The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

-However, moving from a traditional American diet to a very low carbohydrate intake can be rough.
+However, moving from a traditional American diet to a very low carbohydrate intake can be rough (1).

-The body doesn’t like being thrown out of balance.
+The body usually doesn’t like being thrown out of balance.

-The good news is that if you’re thinking about giving keto a try, there are fast and easy methods to make the transition less painful and more enjoyable.
+The good news is that if you’re thinking about giving the keto diet a try, there are fast and easy methods to make the transition less painful and more enjoyable.

 In fact, you can be in ketosis in as little as 24 hours and on your way to meeting your weight-loss goals.

-Getting into ketosis fast is important because it reduces the hunger and cravings that are typical on low-calorie diets.
+Getting into ketosis fast is important because it reduces hunger and cravings that are typical signs of a low carb diet like the keto diet (2).

-Hunger is the kiss of death when it comes to losing weight, so feeling full and satisfied will go a long way toward helping you look and feel your best.
+Hunger is the kiss of death when it comes to losing weight, so feeling full and satisfied will go a long way towards helping you look and feel your best.

-Elevated insulin levels return to normal, blood triglycerides go down, allowing the brain and body to begin to work together better.
+Elevated insulin levels return to normal, blood triglycerides go down, allowing the brain and body to begin to work together better (7).

 The usual low-carb approach requires you to eat 20-net carbs during the first two to four weeks of the diet.